 The Woodridge Equestrian Centre offers a wide variety of schooled horses and ponies for the riders to train on.
-We have a full size sand dressage/ show jumping arena on which our riders train on.
+We have a full-size sand dressage/ show jumping arena on which our riders train on.
 Woodridge offers a limited amount of stabling for the student’s horses, with grass and shaded paddocks for the liveries.
-We currently have 2 in house instructors, Eleni Pullen, Janice Little and 3 qualified grooms, Wayne Goliath, Pedro Fortuin, Herbert Fortuin.

-The Woodridge Equestrian Centre offer the following lessons:
+The Woodridge Equestrian Centre offers the following lessons:

 Boarding forms an integral part of the Woodridge experience and places in each residence are constantly in demand.
 There are 4 residences, 2 housing girls (Founders Residence and Carter Residence) and 2 catering for boys (Kohler Residence and Starck Residence).

 While each residence maintains its own unique ethos and idiosyncrasies, there is consistency in how the House Parents and duty staff applying the basic rules and regulations and all boarders are constantly monitored, mentored and guided.
 These young adults come from the Eastern Cape, other South African provinces as well as from other countries all over the world and this diversity is celebrated.

 All Staff involved with the boarders aim to uphold the following:

 - To provide a safe and comfortable environment in which individuals may flourish, be afforded adequate privacy to be free from intimidation and discrimination and where healthy diversity is encouraged.
 This leads to a healthy community, based on mutual respect and an inclusive sense of belonging.

 - To provide ample opportunities for physical, intellectual, moral, spiritual and social development and to promote the concept of balance.